November 29th - December 3rd, 2010

 CB 1 Calls for Congress to pass the 9/11 Health and Compensation Act

 November 29 - The vote was unanimous, according to The Battery Park City Broadsheet Daily.
 It calls on Senate Majority Leader Harry Reid to schedule a vote on during the last Senate session of the year.
 CB1 Chair Julie Menin said "it's a critical juncture...
 This is not an entitlement program...
 The government has a duty to cover our residents."

-Lower Manhattan is now being called the â€œCanDoâ€ District
+Lower Manhattan is Now Called the â€œCanDoâ€ District

 November 29 – The New York Travel Advisory Bureau just released a map of Manhattan in its effort to brand Lower Manhattan as the “CanDo” (Canal Street Down) district.
 The map will include graphics and text about museums, theaters and other Downtown recreational spots.
 The Tribeca Trib also reported the move is aimed at attracting more tourists to Lower Manhattan.

 Transportation Officials Offer a Peak at New 9A

 November 29 - The land along West Street in front of the World Financial Center will one day connect existing bike lanes and pedestrian walkways south from Liberty Street and north from Vesey Street along the west side of the highway.
 The target date for completion, according to The Downtown Express is 2014.
 In front of One World Financial Center, granite-walled buffers landscaped with London Plane trees will separate the highway, bike path and walkway.
 The section in front of One World Financial Center is expected to be complete next fall, though the street-level crossing at Liberty Street cannot be open until after the Port Authority’s Vehicle Security Center is finished in 2012.

 Former Battery Park Chief Lands a New Job